wanderdust/coin-cnn/readme.md

 We'll observe how the model performs and make any changes if necessary.

+# Getting the data
+The first step to start creating our classifier is to get enough images of coins for each currency.

 ## Mapper: cat_to_name.json.

 This json will map each category number to a coin name.
 It cointains an id for each coin category.